varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Android Activities

 - User interface components displayed when the user interacts with the application
-- Activities recieve intents, and in response interacts with the user
+- Activities receive intents, and in response interacts with the user

 #### Universal Cross-Site Scripting (UXSS)

-- Chrome and firefox have been vulnerable on android through intents
+- Chrome and Firefox have been vulnerable on android through intents

 #### SQL Injection in Content Providers

 - Content providers resolve URI's and extract data for activities and services
 - Stores in SQLite databases, but interface provides no prevention of SQL injection attacks

-#### Sandoxing and Encryption
+#### Sandboxing and Encryption

 - Android processes are separated using usual Linux mechanisms
   - **SELinux** provides Mandatory Access Control(MAC)